sethppierce/data-structures-and-algorithms./javascript/stack-and-queue/README.md

 The pseudoQueue class is essientially a queue but using two stacks to simulate the queues functionality.

+The animalShelter class has two properties, catQueue and dogQueue, that are stored inside of it, they're both made using the Queue class.

 ## Challenge
 <!-- Description of the challenge -->
 Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue